SydPewer/javesbot/README.md

 # Credit
-Special Thanks To Our contributors Professor , Dalin , Mathew , Amaan Gamer ,Rohit And Malik.
+Special Thanks To Our contributors @Changed_With_Time , @Royal_King7 & our hard working Team members.